scalapb/ScalaPB/docs/src/main/markdown/validation.md

 As stated above, you will need to have `scalapb-validate-cats` listed in `libraryDependencies`.
 The setting `unique_to_set` can be used independently of cats to transform a repeated with `unique: true` rule to a set.

-:::note
-Validation is performed only after a message is instantiated.
-Therefore, when you use a `Set` or a `NonEmptySet` instead of list, duplicate elements are deduped during parsing time, when ScalaPB adds them to the collections' builder.
-As a result, uniqueness validation will always succeed, even when the original message had duplicate elements.
-:::note

 ## Package-scoped extension options